EDIE WINDSOR – A LEGACY BUILT ON LOVE

 On September 12th, 2017 the world received the devastating news of Edie’s passing.
 We cried as pieces of our hearts were ripped out.
 The woman who played a crucial part in our lives was gone.

-We had the privilege to talk to Judith Kasen-Windsor, surviving spouse of Edie and hearing her speak so lovingly of Edie was a delight to our ears.
+Previously, we had the privilege to talk to Judith Kasen-Windsor, surviving spouse of Edie and hearing her speak so lovingly of Edie was a delight to our ears.

 Judith: “Her passing was an absolute shock.
 She was in the hospital and coming home the next day, I had spent the last couple of nights with her, but she insisted I go to work the next day.
 I spoke to her that morning, we had a wonderful conversation, then an hour or so later I got a call, Edie had passed away.
 I was devastated.
 I still am devastated and in disbelief, there are many moments I can barely breathe!
 She still had so many things she wanted to do, so much she still wanted to accomplish.
 Edie continued to work tirelessly for the community and causes she loved.
 I am keenly aware I am not even close to “Edie Windsor” but I am out there every day picking up where she left off.